-Razer gets backing from Horizons Ventures, inks phone JV with Three
+Razer raises $50-100M from Horizons Ventures, inks phone JV with Three

 The deal is, in fact, part investment and part sales and marketing strategy: Li Ka-Shing, the magnate behind Hutchison and Three, is also taking a stake in Razer through his VC firm Horizons Ventures, according to Razer’s CEO Min-Liang Tan.

-He declined to tell us the financial terms of Horizons Ventures’ investment.
-(We have asked others at the company and other sources and will update as we learn more.)
+Although he declined to tell us the financial terms of Horizons Ventures’ investment, we have confirmed with a source very close to Razer that it is more than $50 million and less than $100 million and values the company at close to $2 billion.

 This is the latest chapter in how Razer has been trying to transform itself en route to a public listing or whatever the next stage of its company life might be.
-Starting first as a maker of peripherals like mouses and keyboards for hardcore gaming enthusiasts, Razer has been in more recent years building out its business (its motto, however, remains: “For Gamers.
+Starting first as a maker of peripherals like mouses and keyboards for hardcore gaming enthusiasts, Razer has in more recent years been building out its business (its motto, however, remains: “For Gamers.
 By Gamers.”).
-The company in recent years has expanded not just into PCs, but VR, wearables, social networks for gamers to communicate with each other, and new immersive technology for delivering gaming experiences.
+The company in recent years has expanded not just into PCs, but VR, wearables, social networks for gamers to communicate with each other and new immersive technology for delivering gaming experiences.

 To date, Razer has disclosed around $125 million of investment, but it has publicly confirmed that it has raised more.
 Sources told us in 2014 that Razer was valued at $1.5 billion.

 It’s unclear when Horizons Ventures invested in Razer — specifically, whether it was part a past round and is only now being made public, or whether its involvement is something more recent.
-Other investors to date, besides Horizons Ventures, include Accel, IDG, Temasek’s Heliconia Capital Management, and China’s LianLuo.
+Other investors to date, besides Horizons Ventures, include Accel, IDG, Temasek’s Heliconia Capital Management and China’s LianLuo.

 Horizons Ventures is a prolific investor that has been a backer of dozens of tech startups, including Slack and Airbnb, but also a bunch of companies that have obvious synergies with Razer and its consumer electronics/gaming focus, including VR animation company Baobab Studios and, just last week, Improbable, which has developed a platform to build immersive virtual worlds for games (and other applications).